 When selecting a virtual platform, explore customization features like changing the user interface to your brand colors.
-Consider a platform that allows you to white label or embed your virtual event on your own website.
+Consider a platform that allows you to white label your video stream and embed your virtual event on your own website.
 Create an immersive experience that enables attendees to live and breathe your brand.

 One main reason people attend events is to interact with others in their industry.
 Supplement virtual attendee interaction by adding various opportunities to provide feedback throughout the viewing experience.
 Consider how social media apps make it easy to provide feedback within their platforms; “like” buttons, the “thumbs up” emoji, fields that allow brief comments, etc.

 Here are a few additional ways to create simple interaction: